 1. Charitable Contributions

-Make sure you receive a written receipt for each contribution, or get a year-end donation summary.
+Make sure you receive a written receipt for each cash or non-cash contribution.
+Most charities send a year-end donation summary listing every donation amount.

 It’s also possible to deduct charitable mileage and other out-of-pocket expenses you might encounter.

 Tip: Accurately track your various charitable contributions with TurboTax.
 Their ItsDeductible tool lets you track your donations in real-time during the year.

 Read our TurboTax review to learn more.

 It’s possible for non-itemizers to deduct up to $300 in charitable contributions thanks to the Cares Act stimulus bill in 2020.